annegautham/annegautham.github.io/src/content/blog/ee326-webcam.md

 ## Introduction

 In Electronic System Design 1 class at Northwestern, my partner, Zach Tey, and I designed, programmed, and manufactured a compact embedded webcam setup that streams images through a webserver.
 The overall embedded design had 3 main components: an Espressif
-ESP32 microcontroller (called ‘Wifi Chip’ within this report), an Atmel SAM4S8B microcontroller (called ‘MCU’ within this report), and an OVO2640 camera module.
+ESP32 microcontroller (called ‘Wifi Chip’), an Atmel SAM4S8B microcontroller (called ‘MCU’), and an OVO2640 camera module.
+All of the code, pcb files, and enclosure design files can be found <a href="https://github.com/annegautham/EE326_CustomWebcam">here</a>.

 ![final](@assets/images/ee326-webcam/final.png)